MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/change-the-default-reporting-services-delivery-extension.md

 1. Open the **SharePoint Management Shell**.

-2. You can skip this step if you already know the name of your [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service application.
+1. You can skip this step if you already know the name of your [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service application.
 Use the following PowerShell to list the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service applications in your SharePoint farm.

     ```
     get-sprsserviceapplication | format-list *
     ```

-3. Run the following PowerShell to verify the current default delivery extension for the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service application "ssrsapp."
+1. Run the following PowerShell to verify the current default delivery extension for the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service application "ssrsapp".

     ```
     $app=get-sprsserviceapplication | where {$_.name -like "ssrsapp*"};Get-SPRSExtension -identity $app | where{$_.ServerDirectivesXML -like "<DefaultDelivery*"} | format-list *